 2. Animal products

-Another thing to note: Some pesticides are fat-soluble, meaning they will accumulate in foods with higher fat content, such as animal products, nuts, seeds, and oils.
-Also, animal products can have higher pesticides due to the potential accumulation of pesticides in the food they are eating.
-Therefore if you consume a lot of these (chicken, meat, milk, cheese, yogurt), I recommend opting for organic.
-Shopping at farmers’ markets and local farm gates and buying food that is in season can make organic produce much more affordable.
+Another thing to note: Some pesticides are fat-soluble, which will accumulate in foods with higher fat content, such as animal products, nuts, seeds, and oils.
+Also, animal products can have higher pesticides due to the potential accumulation of pesticides in their food.
+Therefore, I recommend organic if you consume many of these (chicken, meat, milk, cheese, yogurt).
+Shopping at farmers’ markets and local farm gates and buying food in season can make organic produce much more affordable.
 We need to consider the bigger picture when it comes to eating organic because ensuring your diet is full of whole foods.
 Also, food diversity is essential for overall health, so making sure this is a priority, regardless of the organic label, should not be ignored.
 Steph Geddes is a nutritionist and the Head of Nutrition at Sam Wood’s 28 programs.
 She is also the founder of Body Good Food.